The Elder Scrolls Online: Dungeons – Grahtwood – Elden Hollow

-Elden Hollow is a group dungeon found under Elden Root in central Grahtwood.
-In the normal version, the Mages Guild are looking into reports of a strange ritual happening within Elden Hollow and need protection from hostile Wood Orcs.
+Elden Hollow I is a group dungeon found under Elden Root in central Grahtwood.
+In this version, the Mages Guild are looking into reports of a strange ritual happening within Elden Hollow and need protection from hostile Wood Orcs of the Darkfern Clan.

 - Chokethorn, a giant strangler